saulane/saulane/README.md

 - 👀 I’m interested in finance and technologies
 - 🌱 I’m currently learning ReactNative and Rust
 - 💞️ I’m looking to collaborate on any project that may help improve my skills
 - 📫 How to reach me ?
-Saulane#7781 on discord
+Saulane#7781 on discord or on my website https://simon-rave.com